 Raised $$$ in Funding: $100.9 million through 7 rounds

-Your life and your role in your company will change dramatically once you make the commitment to raising venture capital, so Barba recommends you really search your soul before you even begin to make sure that's the right decision for you, your family and your company.
+Your life and your role in your company will change dramatically once you make the commitment to raising venture capital.
+Hence, Barba recommends you really search your soul before you even begin to make sure that's the right decision for you, your family and your company.

 If you've done a seed or angel round of fundraising, you already realize you've had to give up a little control of your company as you become more beholden to your investors.

 Preparing for Series A funding also requires a more solid structure to your company, assurance that you have an active Board of Directors in place.
-You also will need meet your due diligence by having all of your financial data and intellectual property information in order and readily accessible to potential investors.
-A virtual data room will allow you to organize this information in one spot and release access to it as needed as investors move further along the line toward funding your project.
+You will also go through your due diligence process which entails having all of your financial data and intellectual property information in order and readily accessible to potential investors.
+A virtual data room will allow you to organize this information in one spot and allow access to it as investors progress along your pipeline.

 Is Your Team Ready?